-Patent citations can be important as you prepare patent applications to protect your intellectual property or if you are conducting research and want to glean information from patents.
+Patent citations can be important as you prepare patent applications to protect your intellectual property or if you are researching and want to learn patent data.

 What Is a Patent Citation?

-A patent citation is any document cited by a patent applicant, patent examiner, or third party that relates to the content of a patent application.
-Truly any publicly available document can form the basis of a patent citation.
+A patent citation is any important document or research paper cited by a patent applicant, patent examiner, or third party that relates to the content of a patent application.
+Truly any publicly available patent documents can form the basis of a patent citation analysis.
 Here are some typical types of patent citations:

 - Existing patent applications